dhutapratama/docs/telescope.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Telescope](https://github.com/laravel/telescope) makes a wonderful companion to your local Laravel development environment.
+[Lets Telescope](https://github.com/laravel/telescope) makes a wonderful companion to your local Lets development environment.
 Telescope provides insight into the requests coming into your application, exceptions, log entries, database queries, queued jobs, mail, notifications, cache operations, scheduled tasks, variable dumps, and more.

 <img src="https://laravel.com/img/docs/telescope-example.png">

 <a name="installation"></a>
 ## Installation

-You may use the Composer package manager to install Telescope into your Laravel project:
+You may use the Composer package manager to install Telescope into your Lets project:

 ```shell
 composer require laravel/telescope